DoriCzele/CupcakeClub/readme.md

 * As a user, I want to be able to log in with my account and access my previous recipes.
 * As a user, I want a simple way to edit or delete my previous recipes.
 * As a user, I want to be able to share recipes from the website on social media.
+* As a user, I want to be able to access relevant social media links from the website, and expect these to open on separate tabs.
 * As a user, I want to be able to see the most recent recipes first.
 * As a user, I want text and images to appear clear and visible.
 * As a user, I want the website to be easy to navigate.